plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 .. note::

-    You could also add Products.PDBDebugMode and plone.reload to your development-tools:
+    You can also add Products.PDBDebugMode and plone.reload to your development-tools:

     .. code-block:: ini